FarronF/limerick-council-meetings/README.md

 ### Useful additional parameters
 Additional parameters can be included in a search
 #### Search a year/month:
-To search only files from meetings in 2025
+To search only files from meetings in 2024

-`path:meetings/2025`
+`path:meetings/2024`

+This is very effective for agendas however remember that minutes are stored in the meeting they are adopted, not the meeting they were recorded in.
+As such minutes for meetings at the end of the year are likely to be stored in the following year.

+It may be more effective to search for year anywhere in the path.

+`path:**/*2024*`

-To search only files from meetings in September 2024
+To search only files from meetings in September 2023

-`path:meetings/2024/09`
+`path:meetings/2023/09`

 #### Searching a specific districts meetings
 Use one of the following to limit searches to a specific district.